In the guide

 Chocolate

 Particular care must be taken when describing products as 'chocolate' or as containing chocolate.
-If the product has only the flavour of chocolate and is not made from chocolate then it must be made clear in the name - for example 'Chocolate Flavour Easter Egg', and 'Peanuts with Chocolate Flavour Coating'.
+It must be made clear in the name if the product has only the flavour of chocolate and is not made from chocolate - for example 'Chocolate Flavour Easter Egg' or 'Peanuts with Chocolate Flavour Coating'.

 The word 'choc' must only be used with products that contain chocolate.